Ruffles Logo

 Ruffles Logo History

-The red letters have maintained their grandeur, while some decorative elements have begun to convey modern motifs.
-The aesthetic beauty of the current logo, as well as its integrity, recognizability, and readability, are undeniable.
+The red letters have retained their grandeur, while some decorative elements have begun to take on modern motifs.
+The aesthetic beauty of the current logo, as well as its integrity, recognizability, and readability, is undeniable.
 The Ruffles logo is known worldwide.
 Thanks to the successful operation and vibrant presentation of delicious chips, the company has earned the trust of millions.
-The variety of flavors and types of chips has been a pleasant surprise for customers.
+The variety of chip flavors and types has been a pleasant surprise for customers.
 No matter what country a person is in, seeing the brand’s shiny letters, the hand invariably reaches for them.

 The logo prompts you to quickly indulge in spiced chips, sparking your imagination and desire for a pleasant break.